 Razor E90 Scooter

 The Razor E90 power core scooter is designed for kids aged eight and up.
 Made by a reputable brand (Razor), the E90 has been around for a few years so has stood the test of time.

 One of the plus points of this scooter is its long run time.
 The scooter has up to 80 minutes of continuous use, which is double the time of other Razor models (where the battery lasts for around 40 minutes).

 Kick Start and Speed

 It requires a kick start to start the motor.
 It has button acceleration control on the handlebar.
 There is one speed on the scooter and no variable acceleration.
 So it's on (at one speed) or off.
 The max speed is 10mph (this may be affected by the weight of the child and whether they are going up or downhill)

 The urethane front wheel tyre absorbs the worst impacts.
 The airless rear tire is made from TP for a smoother ride and increased traction.
 As the wheels are solid, you don't need to worry about punctures.

 There is a weight limit of 54kg.

 If you're looking for an e-scooter on a budget, it's one of the least expensive electric scooters for kids currently.

 A similar scooter to the Razor E90 is the Ripsar kids electric scooter.
-It's also aimed at the age 8 plus group but there are a few differences and it's slightly more expensive.
+It's also aimed at the age 8 plus group but there are a few differences.

 Motor and start

 Whereas the E90 features a hub motor, the Ripsar electric scooter features a chain run motor.
 A hub motor is lower maintenance and quieter.

 The Ripsar features twist grip acceleration and there is one continuous speed.